 The initiatives delivered are decided by a Board of retailers who meet quarterly.
 There is also an operating Finance Board and Events & Marketing Group.

-In December 2017 we will be asking BID partners to re-endorse our plan for a prosperity, safe and hugely successful heart of Manchester.
-Businesses will vote again to decide future priorities for a 2018-2023 term.
+In December 2017 we will be asking BID partners to re-endorse our plan for a prosperous, safe and hugely successful heart of Manchester.
+Businesses will vote again to decide future priorities for a 2018-2022 term.

 Since launch, the BID has developed major projects, built effective partnerships and encouraged more and more participation from retailers to maximize value.
 As Manchester grows with its expanding transport infrastructure, new property, public realm and cultural developments, we are harnessing city’s positivity and looking to the future.

-To enquire about the work of BID, please email BID Manager Phil Schulze.
+To learn more about the work of the Manchester BID please email Phil Schulze.